tbates/tbates.github.io/_posts/1945-02-10-technical-Parallel.markdown

 categories: technical
 ---

-Parallel execution in OpenMx can be on multiple cores, or distributed across distinct machines.
+Parallel execution allows `umx` to use multiple cores, or distribute a model across machines.
 Single models can be processed using parallel resources, and multiple models can be run and results combined.

-Modern CPUs contain multiple cores ([processing units that share memory](https://en.wikipedia.org/wiki/Multi-core_processor)), and machines may contain more than one CPU.
-Some chips also implement "[virtual](https://en.wikipedia.org/wiki/Hyper-threading)" cores which help allow the compiler to keep the hardware working while one process is data limited.

-You can see total number of cores on your machine with `detectCores()` (on my 2016 iMac, the answer is 8 (4 real, with hyper-threading).

-Out of the box, umx uses `detectCores() - 1` to execute in parallel.
+Out of the box, `umx` uses all cores (actually, the result of a call to `detectCores() - 1`).

 ### Set cores with umx

-*umx* allows you to get and set the number of cores OpenMx will use with:
+`umx` allows you to get and set the number of cores OpenMx will use with:

 ```r
 umx_set_cores()  # See many cores are currently requested?
 umx_set_cores(3) # Request use of 3 cores

 ```

+#### Background
+Modern CPUs contain multiple cores ([processing units that share memory](https://en.wikipedia.org/wiki/Multi-core_processor)), and machines may contain more than one CPU.
+Some chips also implement "[virtual](https://en.wikipedia.org/wiki/Hyper-threading)" cores which help allow the compiler to keep the hardware working while one process is data limited.

+You can see total number of cores on your machine with `detectCores()` (on my 2016 iMac, the answer was 8 (4 real, with hyper-threading).
+In practice, only real cores advance model speed much, and 4 cores will complete a model in a little over 1/4 of the time compared to 1-core.

 Under the hood, this is getting or setting an mxOption: